 Preparing for the SAT and ACT is a priority for being accepted to your dream school, but that doesn’t mean it should drain your bank account.
 Private tutors can cost upward of $150+ per hour, and official SAT prep books can set you back $25 each.

-Before you reach for your wallet, check out these free and useful resources that, with a little determination, could make all the difference in your test scores.
+Before you reach for your wallet, check out these inexpensive and useful resources that, with a little determination, could make all the difference in your test scores.

 Taking SAT and ACT practice tests is a valuable study tool, because it’s the closest you’ll get to the real deal.
-A multitude of practice tests are available for free online through College Board SAT and PowerScore.
+A multitude of practice tests are available for low or no cost online through College Board SAT and PowerScore.
 These sites provide several versions of the exams so you can be better prepared for whatever questions you’ll see come test day.

-Several companies supply online prep resources for free, but it’s important to make sure they’re supplying legitimate SAT and ACT insight.
-Sites like Khan Academy and PrepScholar offer free tools and advice for acing the SAT and ACT with vocabulary practice, fine-tuned math skills, strategies for taking the test, and additional information about the tests themselves.
-Also, utilize various YouTube channels that can walk you through test strategies and questions for free.
+Several companies supply online prep resources for no cost, but it’s important to make sure they’re supplying legitimate SAT and ACT insight.
+Sites like Khan Academy and PrepScholar offer low cost tools and advice for acing the SAT and ACT with vocabulary practice, fine-tuned math skills, strategies for taking the test, and additional information about the tests themselves.
+Also, utilize various YouTube channels that can walk you through test strategies and questions.
 Channels like RadicalPrep and Mometrix Test Preparation show you step by step how to tackle the SAT and ACT.